 - 8.1 The Board shall appoint and may remove the Committee Chair. - 8.2 Where the Chair ceases to be a member of the Committee, that individual shall cease to be Chair.

 9. CLERK

-9.1 The Clerk to the Board of Management will act as Clerk to the Committee.
+9.1 The Board Secretary will act as Clerk to the Committee.

 10.1 A quorum shall consist of two members of the Committee.